Dharaneeshlr/Devops/Day-2/README.md

  ==> Planning ,Defining ,Desinging ,Building ,Testing ,Deploy
 ```
 ## Note:
-As a Devops Engineer I am primarily focused on automation and improving the efficency by Building, Testing and the deployment phase.
+As a Devops Engineer we am primarily focused on automation and improving the efficency by Building, Testing and the deployment phase.

 ## For Example
 ```